Newar language: Renaissance era

+Nepalbhasa Vyakarana (“Grammar of Nepalbhasa”) by Shukraraj Shastri, published in 1928.

 Cover of Buddha Dharma wa Nepal Bhasa ("Buddhism and Nepalese") magazine dated 1929.

-'Aesop's Fables' in Newar by Jagat Sundar Malla, first published in 1915.

 The period between 1909 and 1941 is considered as the renaissance era of Newar.
 During this period, a few authors braved official disapproval and started writing, translating, educating and restructuring the language.
 Writers Nisthananda Bajracharya, Siddhidas Mahaju, Jagat Sundar Malla and Yogbir Singh Kansakar are honored as the Four Pillars of Nepal Bhasa.
 Shukraraj Shastri and Dharmaditya Dharmacharya were also at the forefront of the Renaissance.

 In 1909, Bajracharya published the first printed book using movable type.
-Shastri wrote a grammar of the language entitled Nepal Bhasa Vyakaran, the first one in modern times.
+Shastri wrote a grammar of the language entitled Nepālabhāṣā Vyākaraṇa the first one in modern times.
 It was published from Kolkata in 1928.
-His other works include Nepal Bhasa Reader, Books 1 and 2 (1933) and an alphabet book Nepali Varnamala (1933).

-Mahaju's translation of the Ramayan and books on morals and ethics, Malla's endeavours to impart education in the native language and other literary activities marked the renaissance.
+His other works include Nepālabhāṣā Reader, Books 1 and 2 (1933) and an alphabet book Nepālī Varṇamālā (1933).
+Mahaju's translation of the Ramayan and books on morals and ethics, Malla's endeavors to impart education in the native language and other literary activities marked the renaissance.
 Dharmacharya published the first magazine in Newar Buddha Dharma wa Nepal Bhasa ("Buddhism and Nepalese") from Kolkata in 1925.
-Also, the Renaissance marked the beginning of the movement to get official recognition for the name "Nepal Bhasa" in place of the Khas imposed term "Newari".
+During the Renaissance, writers like Shukraraj Shastri started to advocate the name Nepal Bhasa, in place of the term Newar or Newari.

-Some of the lines of Mahaju read as follows: